Satchitananda/django-multiuploader/README.rst

 -  ``js_prefix`` - the jQuery prefix (useful when you want to create multiuploader in admin panel).
 This parameter is optional
 -  ``send_button_selector`` - jQuery selector for field we should lock, while file uploading
 -  ``wrapper_element_id`` - the name of id (form container) in which you want to create form.
 Useful for styling.
 This parameter is optional
 -  ``lock_while_uploading`` is a boolean variable which controlls whether multiuploader should lock submit while uploading or not.
+This parameter is optional

+These parameters may used as positional too.

 Templates
 ~~~~~~~~~